Ch1ldKing/Notes/W3Schools/langgraph/Streaming.md

 		yield msg.content
 ```
-This is used for Streamlit `write_stream`, because it needs a generator function that can be
+This is used for Streamlit `write_stream`, because it needs a generator function that can be iterable.
+Commonly, you can use async to imply it.